Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Name - The name should be big and centred (maybe even bolded).

 * Year and program - Possibly redundant information.
-If you're applying through Waterlooworksn't, then the application package will have your year and program.
-If not, then your Education section will be first (as stated below).
-Kris Sousa thinks it's worthwhile.
+Kristopher thinks it's worth keeping if you're applying through WaterlooWorksn't, as the application package will have your year and program.
+Otherwise, your Education section will be first (as stated below).
 Up to you.

-* Contact and information - Icons can be used as separators and they look nicer than e.g. "Email:".
-Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://" and "www") (e.g. [linkedin.com/](https://www.linkedin.com/)).
+* Contact and information - Icons can be used as separators and they look nicer than (e.g. "Email:").
+Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://" and "www") (e.g. [linkedin.com/](https://www.linkedin.com/) links to https://www.linkedin.com/).

     * Email - This should be your UW email, and should be "first.last@uwaterloo.ca" or something similar.
 You can set this in WatIAM.
+Link it with mailto:.

     * Phone - Self-explanatory but not necessary.
 No hurt in including or excluding it.
+Can be hyperlinked with tel:.

     * GitHub - GitHub or another code hosting website is a great way of showcasing your projects.